ElizabethAnnDavis/SBA320/README.md

 # SBA 320: React Web Application Project ✔

 A practical web application built with React using the [NASA API](https://api.nasa.gov/).
+This project displays images from NASA's Astronomy Picture of the Day (APOD) API.

 ## Technologies